What Is Your Greatest Weakness in a Job Interview

 Be direct and economical.
 Avoid long confessional narratives that dwell on failures without showing learning.
 Don’t attempt to disguise a strength as a weakness (e.g., “I care too much”).
 Don’t answer with a weakness that removes you from essential responsibilities of the role.
 And don’t present a character flaw that suggests risk to the business—such as dishonesty, consistent unreliability, or inability to collaborate.

-Acceptable candor looks like this: a short admission, evidence that you recognize the gap, steps you’ve taken, and the current outcome.
+Acceptable candor looks like this: a short admission, evidence you recognise the gap, steps you’ve taken, and the current outcome.
 That structure demonstrates integrity and competence.

 The Expert Framework: A Four-Step Process to Answer Effectively

-Below is the same framework presented as a clear, interview-ready sequence you can adapt to any weakness.
+Here’s the same framework as a clear, interview-ready sequence you can adapt:

 -